ncbi/vadr/documentation/install.md

 your installation was successful and that your environment variables are set-up correctly.

-There are 2 shell scripts for running tests; with respect to the installation directory they are:
+There are two shell scripts for running tests; with respect to the installation directory they are:

 1. `vadr/testfiles/do-install-tests-local.sh`